-PT702 PASTORAL MINISTRY SEMINAR (3)
+PT702 Pastoral Ministry Seminar (3)

-This course emphasizes the pastor's heart and life, pastoral care, and leadership through a study of the Pastoral Epistles.
-Preregs., OT403 and NT403.
-Fall term.
-Mr. H. Jones.
+This course emphasizes the pastor's heart and life, pastoral care, and leadership through a study of the Pastoral Epistles. • PREREQS OT403 and NT403 • Fall term • H. Jones

-PT704 PRACTICUM: PREACHING STYLE & AUDIENCE ANALYSIS (1)
+PT704 Practicum: Preaching Style & Audience Analysis (1)

-Instruction in the analysis of preaching rhetoric and congregational needs in the context of a pluralistic society.
-Prereqs., OT403, OT501, NT403, NT501, PT500, and PT410.
-This homiletics practicum meets two hours weekly.
-Fall semester.
-Mr. Johnson.
+Instruction in the analysis of preaching rhetoric and congregational needs, misperceptions, and resistance to God's Word in the context of a pluralistic society, and the use of such analysis in the development and delivery of sermons that convey the gospel with persuasiveness and power. • PREREQS 07403, 07500, N7403, N7500, P7500, and P7410 • This homiletics practicum meets two hours weekly. • Fall semester • Johnson